The fairytale in the fells

 Step back in time in Blanchland, the postcard-perfect, honey-stone village with the rightful reputation as one of the prettiest villages in the north of England.
 Stones, cobbles, hanging baskets and winding lanes are everywhere in Blanchland, and there isn’t a modern-day chainstore in sight.

 The village owes its name to the French canons who lived and worked in Blanchland Abbey and were distinguished by their white habits.
 ‘Blanche’ is French for white, and so the name ‘Blanchland’ was born.
-A local shop with an unusual, white-washed postbox, The White Monk Tea Room, which used to be the village school, Blanchland Abbey and the magnificent Lord Crewe Arms are all that you’ll find in this bite-sized village.
+A local shop with an unusual, white-washed postbox, The White Monk Tea Room, which used to be the village school, Blanchland Abbey and the magnificent Lord Crewe Arms Hotel which was originally built as the Abbot's Lodge are all that you’ll find in this small village in Northumberland.

-Surrounded by magnificent fells, Blanchland straddles the Northumberland and Durham border in the North Pennines Area of Outstanding Natural Beauty
+Surrounded by magnificent fells and idyllic views, Blanchland straddles the Northumberland and Durham border in the North Pennines Area of Outstanding Natural Beauty.